chloeatplay/InventFest/IoT Tent/IoT-Module-01-Community Activity.markdown

 # IoT Module 1 Community Activity: Bitified Museum Protection

 ## Core Questions
-- How would you “hack” the "If these Walls Could Talk" activity to improve it?
+- How would you “hack” the "Bitified Museum Protection" activity to improve it?
 - If you could revise this activity for a group, what would that look like?
 - Post your activity in Discourse below.
 - We've included a community activity you can pick up and use for your chapter or local group.